gkiarashv/xv6/contributions/Sep 28 2023/README.md

 # Shell extension

 ## time keyword
-To compute the total time that an execution of a command or commands take, a new keyword `time` has been added to the shell of the xv6, defined in `user/sh.c`.
-Adding this keyword before each command, in pipe or not, will print the timing information.
+To calculate the overall duration of executing one or multiple commands, a new keyword, `time`, has been introduced into the xv6 shell.
+This keyword, defined in `user/sh.c`, can be placed before any command, whether in a pipeline or not, to display the timing information.
 ```
 time CMD
 ```